ffund/tcp-ip-essentials/lab1/1-1-linux-shell.md

 and then hit Enter to run the command you've just entered.

 Like other programming languages, you can define and use variables in the Bash shell.
-To see how this works, try defining a new variable called `message` by assigning a value to it:
+To see how this works, try defining a new variable called `mymessage` by assigning a value to it:

 ```
 mymessage="hello world"